Hediant History, Family Crest & Coats of Arms

 Hediant Spelling Variations

-spelling variations were common, even among the names of the most literate people.
-Known variations of the Hediant family name include Hayden, Haydon and others.
+Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
+Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
+Therefore, spelling variations were common, even among the names of the most literate people.
+Known variations of the Hediant family name include Hayden, Haydon, Hadenham and others.

 Early Notables of the Hediant family (pre 1700)